 Posted on June 30, 2016

-Thyme: With a flavor profile that’s a cross of Rosemary and oregano, thyme is more than just the butt of many cooking jokes.
-This herb is fantastic addition to grilling marinades and adds extra oomph to dinner rolls.
-If you don’t have a green thumb thyme is draught resistant so don’t worry if you occasionally forget to water.
+With a flavor profile that’s a cross of Rosemary and oregano, thyme is more than just the butt of many cooking jokes.
+This herb is a fantastic addition to grilling marinades and adds extra oomph to dinner rolls.
+If you don’t have a green thumb, thyme is drought resistant so don’t worry if you occasionally forget to water.

-Chives: High heat will destroy this herbs delicate onion and garlic flavors.
+High heat will destroy this herb’s delicate onion and garlic flavors.
 With that in mind, add chives at the end of cooking or enjoy it raw in cold summer salads.
 You should grow this herb next to plants that aphids prey on as it acts as a natural repellant.

 April 21, 2016